apache/predictionio/docs/manual/source/resources/faq.html.md

 install a DNS server on your own computer.
 Some users have reported that using [Google Public DNS](https://developers.google.com/speed/public-dns/) would also solve the problem.

-If you have other questions, you can search or post on the [user group](https://groups.google.com/forum/#!forum/predictionio-user) or [email the core team](mailto:support@prediction.io) directly.